 Tumbled travertine pavers, because it’s made to have imperfections and even rounded edges, is great for outdoor use on patios, around your pool, or as a walkway.
 There’s nothing that says you can’t bring it inside, especially if you want a rustic, old-world, imperfect look.
 Keep in mind, with tumbled travertine, it must be sealed regardless of where you use it.

 What Style of Home Decor is Best for Travertine?

 If you think Mediterranean is a good style for travertine, you’re right.
 If you said lush, luxurious, high-end homes, you’re also right.
 If you say Spanish villa, contemporary, high-rise condo, small townhouse, or any other type of home, you will be right again.
 Travertine is a versatile natural stone tile that complements any home, thanks to its natural coloring and multiple styles, grades, and cuts.

 Because travertine has been around for so long, it’s been used in ways you might not have thought possible.
 In ages past, it was used to build castles in Germany and bath houses in Rome.
 But don’t think it’s a material of the distant past, either.
 You can also find it in the lobby of the Sears Tower and in Singapore as the main design feature, as well as material, of an amazing Italian-inspired home.

 Luxurious and beautiful stone

 Travertine tiles, whether you get them tumbled or honed, whether you choose beige or gray, or any style or color in between, are beautiful additions to your home.
-As a floor, shower, or decorative wall, this versatile stone can make any home look luxurious and beautiful regardless of size, style, or location.
+As a floor, shower, or decorative wall, this versatile natural stone tile can make any home look luxurious and beautiful regardless of size, style, or location.
 Now, all you have to do is decide which type of travertine you like best.